 Introduction

 Thinning algorithms resize symbols and ensure they do not conflict on screen.
+Thinning is only required when zooming within the visible scale range (maximum – minimum display scale) of a dataset.
 The ECDIS implementer must use a thinning algorithm to reduce the possibility of screen clutter.
 The algorithm described meets these requirements but implementers may also use their own.

 Regularly gridded data